A Guide To Implementing A Glove Policy

 From the numbers one can understand why the glove industry is doing so well.

-What are the other benefits for use of gloves in the kitchen?
+What are the other benefits for the use of gloves in the kitchen?

 - Creates an extra layer over bare hands from pathogenic organisms.